julian-er/ds-urquiza-git-hw/README.md

-This is a git repository for the subject "Software Engineering" in S"oftware developer technician" career
+This is a git repository for the subject "Software Engineering" in "Software developer technician" career